LandonAndEmma/MinecraftMarketplaceArchiver/README.md

 # MinecraftBedrockMarketplaceArchiver
-Archive all Minecraft Marketplace Pass downloads with a simple script
+Archive all of your Minecraft Marketplace downloads with a simple python script